suzubu/threejs-physics-demo/README.md

 # 1. Clone the repo
 git clone https://github.com/suzubu/3d-physics-demo.git

-# 2. Navigate into the project folder
-cd threejs-rapier-playground

-# 3. No dependencies required if using CDN — just open index.html
-open index.html  # or use Live Server in VSCode
+# 2. Open index.html  # or use Live Server in VSCode
 ```

 > Built with: